CaboML/Sensor-Data-Aquisition/README.md

 # Sensor-Data-Aquisition
-This repo is build on three main features:
+This repo is build on two main features:

 ### 1. Vibration data collection from arduino
 In the below picture you can see some of the results.
 You can seen the comparison of the vibration of four eletric screwdrivers.